OpenLocalizationTestOrg/azure-docs-pr-test.pl-PL/articles/storage/common/storage-client-side-encryption-java.md

 currentTable.execute(TableOperation.insert(ent), options, null);

 // Retrieve Entity
-// No need toospecify an encryption resolver for retrieve TableRequestOptions retrieveOptions = new TableRequestOptions() retrieveOptions.setEncryptionPolicy(policy);
+// No need to specify an encryption resolver for retrieve TableRequestOptions retrieveOptions = new TableRequestOptions() retrieveOptions.setEncryptionPolicy(policy);